ronishae/sts2-deck-tracker/README.md

 ### Forge
 * Forge cards get damage for their forge amounts when the Sovereign Blade deals damage
 * Forge is handled in a queue manner, where the first forgers get credit first in the event of overkill (with the base 10 being given to the Sovereign Blade card itself)
+* Multiple Sovereign Blades (caused by Summon Forth pulling from exhaust pile, or from card duplicators like Dual Wield) should work, but there may be some bugs I didn't catch

 ### Doom
 * Doom only counts for damage if the doom animation plays and kills the enemy